John Hind Farmer: Post-War

-His wartime marriage to Alyson Impey was dissolved after the war and he married France Fisher in 1947.
-After her death he subsequently married Margaret Steele in 1992 who died in 2012.
+His wartime marriage to Alyson Impey was dissolved after the war and he married France Fisher in 1947 they separated but they remained in touch as they had 3 daughters.
+He later lived Margaret Steele in 1992 who died in 2012.

 After the war Farmer joined MI6 serving in Brussels, Rome, Beirut, Vienna, and Paris.
 He could speak French and German fluently as well as having a good knowledge of Italian and Arabic.
 He worked with the CIA in their plot to overthrow Prime Minister Mohammed Mossadeq in Iran.
 He also worked with French intelligence leading up to the Suez crisis.

 According to André Gerolymatos in 1953 Farmer was introduced to Mahmud Khalil, head of the intelligence directorate of the Egyptian air force, at the Riviera Hotel in Beirut and handed over £1,000 to him with the promise of £100,000 in future for the purpose of organizing a coup or assassinating President Nasser.
+John Hind Farmer was caught by the Egyptian Mukhabarat and tortured.

 In the 1960s Farmer moved to Paris where he worked in the visa section as a cover then, after retiring from MI6, became a consultant for Control Risks Group, a London risk assessment company.
 He lived in America, Beirut, Cyprus, and Istanbul before retiring to Geneva and subsequently to Pougny (Ain) in France.

 He broadcast a daily morning international press review on the English language Radio 74 and became well known in the Geneva region.

 He died aged 95 on 29 October 2012 at Saint-Julien-en-Genevois.